 The reason investors can offer a lower interest rate is that once the teaser period is up, the rate can adjust based on an index added to a margin to be more in line with current market conditions.
 It can go up or down.

 In the case that an ARM goes up, it can’t go up indefinitely as caps are built into the contract.
 There’s an initial adjustment cap and then a cap for each subsequent adjustment.
 Finally, there’s a lifetime cap.
 Here’s a quick example:

-Let’s say you’re looking at a loan advertised as a 7/1 ARM 2/2/5.
-The first part means the rate stays fixed for the first 7 years of the term with adjustments once per year after that denoted by the one.
+Let’s say you’re looking at a loan advertised as a 7/6 ARM 2/2/5.
+The first part means the rate stays fixed for the first 7 years of the term with adjustments every six months after that, denoted by the six.

 The part after ARM is the caps.
 In this case, the rate can rise no more than 2% on the first adjustment and each subsequent yearly adjustment with a lifetime increase of no more than 5%.
 Most ARMs have 30-year terms.

 In contrast, fixed rates are often slightly higher than the teaser rates on ARMs, but they remain fixed for the loan’s life.
 For this reason, it can be a benefit to refinance from an ARM into a fixed-rate mortgage even if the rate is slightly higher because of the certainty.

 Another potential benefit is a lower monthly payment.
 This is great because it puts money back in your pocket every month that can be used for other things, whether that’s saving for retirement, a vacation or college fund, maintenance or another purpose.